 Convenience and pleasant interactions with customers are other important factors in your coffee shop's success.
 Here are a few tips to consider:

 - Keep the temperature of your coffee shop comfortable.
 It's best to have several people come into the shop before you open to provide feedback on whether or not the temperature is comfortable for them before you open your doors.
 As a rule of thumb, set the temperature in the mid-70s during the summer and the upper 60s in the winter.

 - If you are able to offer an app to your customers to help them place orders or take advantage of loyalty programs, this could also be a significant advantage.

-- When considering how to start a coffee house, you need to make sure that your parking lot has enough spaces for your customers.
+- When considering how to start a coffee house, you need to ensure that your parking lot has enough spaces for your customers.
 You don't want your customers to have to walk a significant distance to get to your shop.

 - Ensure your employees are friendly and helpful at all times.

 You'll also want to make sure that you offer your customers books, newspapers, and magazines to read.